Introduction

 1Kosmos and FIDO

 1Kosmos has been supporting a multi-device, omni-channel experience for years.
 We are a FIDO alliance member and are working to further their passwordless objectives.
-1Kosmos BlockID is FIDO certified and provides a combination of strong identity (government-certified biometric and document verification) and an easy-to-use, easy-to-develop platform.
+1Kosmos is FIDO certified and provides a combination of strong identity (government-certified biometric and document verification) and an easy-to-use, easy-to-develop platform.

-1Kosmos BlockID adds tremendous value to FIDO authentication by adding the immutable identity layer on top of authenticating FIDO tokens.
-1Kosmos BlockID provides identity-based authentication to FIDO by proofing a user identity and reaching IAL2 per the NIST 800-63-3 guidelines.
+1Kosmos adds tremendous value to FIDO authentication by adding the immutable identity layer on top of authenticating FIDO tokens.
+1Kosmos provides identity-based authentication to FIDO by proofing a user identity and reaching IAL2 per the NIST 800-63-3 guidelines.
 This makes credential sharing and identity impersonation impossible.
 The cost of deploying 2FA and MFA solutions that require hardware is also eliminated.
-The 1Kosmos BlockID app installed on the user’s smartphone will be the primary means for physical and logical access to whoever authenticates successfully.
+The 1Kosmos app installed on the user’s smartphone will be the primary means for physical and logical access to whoever authenticates successfully.

-The 1Kosmos BlockID platform can be easily extended by partners to quickly add leading-edge identity and authentication capabilities to their products and offerings in a fraction of the time it would take to natively develop these capabilities.
-By integrating BlockID FIDO2 identity and authentication capabilities, partners can provide differentiated levels of identity verification, ease of use, feature security, and conditional access, leveraging both identity proofing and FIDO2 authentication.
+The 1Kosmos platform can be easily extended by partners to quickly add leading-edge identity and authentication capabilities to their products and offerings in a fraction of the time it would take to natively develop these capabilities.
+By integrating 1Kosmos FIDO2 identity and authentication capabilities, partners can provide differentiated levels of identity verification, ease of use, feature security, and conditional access, leveraging both identity proofing and FIDO2 authentication.